drebolivar/CU-L8R/README.md

 ## **_Description:_**

-CU-L8R (see you later or queue later) is a localized watchlist for households that have had many a difficult movie night trying to figure out what to watch.
+CU-L8R ("see you later" or "queue later") is a localized watchlist for households that have had many a difficult movie night trying to figure out what to watch.

 ---